rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.getIPSettings"></a>
 ## *getIPSettings [<sup>method</sup>](#head.Methods)*

-Gets the IP setting for the given interface.
+Gets the IP settings of the interface.
+If the interface is not passed, it will return IP settings of the default interface

 ### Parameters